wp-plugins/flyzoo/readme.txt

 YES.
 We really care about our customers and we **always reply to support requests**.
 [Flyzoo Chat - Support >>](http://www.flyzoo.co/support)

 = Is it free? =
-We offer affordable plans, **starting as low as $2.9/month** with 14-days free trial.
+We offer affordable chat plans, **starting as low as $2.9/month** with 14-days free trial.
+You can cancel, upgrade or downgrade your subscription at any time!
 All plans are discounted up to 33% for yearly subscriptions!
 Check out the chat pricing and compare plans here [Pricing >>](http://www.flyzoo.co/pricing?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress)